npm-simplified/simplified/docs/user.md

 async: isUserGranted( int: ID, (string|array) perms, any: grantFor ) -
-Verify if a user have granted the given permission or any of the given list of permissions.
+Check if a user have granted permission(s).

 #### Parameters:

 -- (int) `ID`

-The id of the user to check the existence of the permission at.
+The id of the user to check.

 -- (string|array) `perm`

-The type of permission to check if the user have granted at.
+The type of permission or permissions to check at.

 -- (any) `grantFor`

-An optional parameter use to further validation the user's permission at.
+An optional parameter use to further validate the user's permission.

 #### @returns:
 Returns true on success or false on failure.